Tag: discipleship

 Psalm 22:25–31; Amos 9:7–15; Mark 4:30–32

 The Lord’s condemnation of Israel puts Israel in the same category as the people that were pushed out of the Promised Land in the beginning.
-In many respects, the in the West probably is similarly categorized.
-You may have had your instantaneous of, “Yes, THAT part of the church has THAT issue.”
+In many respects, the church in the West probably is similarly categorized.
+You may have had your instantaneous response of, “Yes, THAT part of the church has THAT issue.”
 Yes, they probably do.
 And don’t forget that they see some issue with you.

-Viewing Amos as a of the church (a very loose interpretation, granted), there was a silver lining to being categorized alongside the enemies of God.
+Viewing Amos as a vision of the church (a very loose interpretation, granted), there was a silver lining to being categorized alongside the enemies of God.
 God wasn’t done with them (Israel or the church), and they would eventually be restored.

 In these times, we (even we cynics) must look for both the silver linings and the little ways that God is moving in the world, especially the Western World that appears to be alienated from or directly opposing God (including or especially in the church).
 We need to be actively looking for God’s mustard seeds.